Skip to content

 docker compose up -d

-At this point, you will need to reconfigure your .env file to point to the Elasticsearch instance.
-As specified in the docker-compose.yml, the Docker container will run on localhost:9200, so you can use the following configuration for your .env file:
+At this point, you will need to reconfigure your environment variables to point to the Elasticsearch instance.
+As specified in the docker-compose.yml, the Docker container binds to localhost:9200, so you can use the following configuration:

 dotenv